ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

    halo
       A strip of cells on the edge of the regional grid.
 The :ref:`wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
-The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells on the *inside* the boundary of the native grid.
+The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells *inside* the boundary of the native grid.
 This halo smooths out mismatches between the external and internal solutions.

    HPC
    HPCs